Who We Are

 • Director \ Architect

-Freya is an experienced architect with a portfolio spanning education, healthcare, residential, conservation, hospitality and Passivhaus projects.
+Freya is an experienced architect with a portfolio spanning education, healthcare, residential, conservation, hospitality and Passivhaus projects over a period of fifteen years.

 She focuses on enhancing existing buildings for long-term use while integrating sustainable design at every stage.
 Her work includes high-profile projects such as Wilkins Terrace at UCL, the Alexandra Road Estate, and large-scale Passivhaus schools.